 Again, it’s important to know that a sale is different for different industries.
-While for ecommerce sites it could actually be a purchase, for your website it could be a digital download.
-Weather you want to sell the most stylish denims or you want visitors to download your fire memes, make sure your call to action makes it possible.
+While for e-commerce sites it could actually be a purchase, for your website it could be a digital download.
+Whether you want to sell the most stylish jeans or you want visitors to download your fire memes, make sure your call to action makes it possible.

 Answer Questions and Inform

-If there’s one undoubtable benefit of the internet is just how much it has put answers at our fingertips.
+If there’s one undouble benefit of the internet, it is just how much it has put answers at our fingertips.
 We all remember the good old days of the Encyclopedia, 50 volumes on a shelf.
-All of it was so tedious arguments would last for days until someone was tired enough to just concede.
+All of it was so tedious that arguments would last for days until someone was tired enough to just concede.

 No one had the time to sort through all that just for answers.
 Making a purchase was no different.
 Evaluating options meant consumers had to walk or drive everywhere within reach.
 In the age of the internet, a consumer can shop around the whole globe before they have to make a purchase commitment.

 Having a quality Q & A section and blog is a must for your business website.
-And your business site shouldn’t be shy to answer questions that could potentially take business away from you.
-If you know of some home remedies, good recipes or DIY tips as a GP, restaurant or handy man respectively, share them.
+Your business site shouldn’t be shy to answer questions that could potentially take business away from you.
+If you know of some home remedies, good recipes or DIY tips as a GP, restaurant or handyman respectively, share them.

-You might not get the sell that time, but the customer loyalty that gains will have a greater lifetime value.
+You might not get the sale at that time, but the customer loyalty that gains will have a greater lifetime value.
 Be sure to put yourself in the shoes of your ideal customer personas.

-Take the time to investigate and research the most burning questions regards your product or service.
-Also, actively ask for pain points and feedback from clients.
-Then make all effort to make sure these are answered.
+Take the time to investigate and research the most burning questions regarding your product or service.
+Also, actively ask for pain points and feedback from clients, then make all efforts to make sure these are answered.

 Increase Product Awareness

-Frustratingly, we are usually left with more questions that answers.
+Frustratingly, we are usually left with more questions than answers.
 Not only will this be disastrous for SEO, the traffic you do get from other channels will not convert.
-Your website must be the go to guide for everything on your products.
-It should answer every question regarding not only the product itself but also how it meets your target consumer’s needs.
+Your website must be the go-to guide for everything on your products.
+It should answer every question regarding not only the product itself, but also how it meets your target consumer’s needs.